BrentIO/FireFly-Controller/ide_configuration.md

 **`ASYNCWEBSERVER_REGEX`** Required only for Hardware Registration and Configuration application, this allows regex paths in the URL.

-**`PRODUCT_ID`** This configuration indicates the hardware product ID and is required.
+**`PRODUCT_HEX`** This configuration indicates the hardware product ID expressed as a hexadecimal and is required.
 If it is not included, the compiler will trigger an error.
-Change the `FFC_32322211` value in the example shown above to match the actual hardware product ID, with `FFC_` prefixed.
+Change the `0x08062305` value in the example shown above to match the actual hardware product ID, with `0x` prefixed.
 This allows for a product ID beginning with zero.

 **`ESP32`** The hardware type must also be set for the Adafruit libraries to be configured correctly.
 Use `-DESP32` flag to set the hardware to ESP32.
 Without it, you can expect to receive errors such as ```fatal error: util/delay.h: No such file or directory```